 The company brought in 14.87 trillion won (around £10 billion) in profit out of a total revenue of 58.4 trillion won (around £40 billion) in the quarter.

 Although profit is still up year-on-year, it’s a slight fall from Q1 2018 when the firm recorded 15.64 trillion won profit and 60.56 trillion won in revenue, and brings to an end a record run of profits for the firm, reported The Verge.

 The reason?
 Apparently sales of Samsung’s smartphones and display panels have been “softer” than the company expected.
 Bloomberg has previously noted that its latest flagship, the Samsung Galaxy S9, hasn’t exactly been flying off store shelves, and Samsung has referred to its sales as “slow.”

-An iterative phone in a revolutionary year
+Galaxy S9 Sales: An iterative phone in a revolutionary year?

-But why shouldn’t it?
+So what’s the problem with the phone?
 The S9 is hardly a slouch in either the performance or looks department, and we happily rank it as the best smartphone in the world right now, but clearly there’s something about it that hasn’t resonated with consumers.

 The iPhone X wasn’t initially to everyone’s taste, but clearly its eye-catching notched display has caught the attention of the industry, with dozens of handsets imitating the design in the first half of 2018.

-Meanwhile, outside of a specs bump the S9 was very similar to the S8.
+Meanwhile, outside of a specs bump the S9 was very similar to the Galaxy S8.
 In any other year this might have been enough, but clearly 2018 needed more.

 Why do you think the S9 has failed to meet expectations?
-Let us know @TrustedReviews
+Let us know @TrustedReviews.